How We're Coping With COVID-19 at Mountain Meadows

 Weekly Updates and Menus will be distributed primarily by email

 The Weekly Update and the weekly food menu will be distributed to most residents via email and available on the resident website.
 However, residents without access to email or internet will will have the printed version distributed to their front doors.

 Food Services will be by pre-order and delivery only

 Morrison will continue to prepare and deliver food and are using stringent safety precautions including wearing gloves, masks, washing hands constantly and monitoring Dining staff temperatures.
-The weekly menu will be distributed on Monday, lunches and dinners will be delivered to residences, and residents are asked to submit their orders for their meals by 4:30 pm the day before that meal.
+The weekly menu will be distributed on Friday in the Weekly Update and Monday by Constant Contact blast.
+Lunches and dinners will be delivered to residences, and residents are asked to submit their orders for their meals by 4:30 pm the day before that meal.
 Ordering for the whole week at one time is preferred, but orders can be submitted just for one day ahead.

 Community Library is open under Covid Safety Procedures

 The Community library is now open for residents to check out books, magazines, audio book CDs and video DVDs, though the Clubhouse is still now open for formal or informal social gatherings.